-The interest rates on our short-term investments average 0.43% and are approximately 14 basis points higher than interest rates on our cash accounts.
+The interest rates on our short-term investments average 0.4% and are approximately 4 basis points higher than interest rates on our cash accounts.
+The interest rates on our short-term investments were negatively impacted by the low interest rate environment in Europe.
 Transactions related to these investments are classified as investing activities on our consolidated statements of cash flows.

-The following table summarizes the components of net cash and short-term investments (debt) at December 31, 2015 and 2014, respectively (in thousands):
+The following table summarizes the components of net cash and short-term investments (debt) at December 31, 2016 and 2015, respectively (in thousands):

-ecember 1, 2015 ecember 1, 2014
+ecember 1, 2015

-Credit Facility \$ 190,000 \$ 200,000
+Credit Facility \$ 143,000 \$ 190,000

-Exchangeable unsecured notes, due 2102 38,642 38,642
+Exchangeable unsecured notes, due 2102 - 38,642

-Convertible senior debentures, due 2040 106,011 103,841
+Convertible senior debentures, due 2040 108,120 106,011

-Convertible senior debentures, due 2041 54,424 53,249
+Convertible senior debentures, due 2041 55,442 54,424

-Convertible senior debentures, due 2042 60,320 59,190
+Convertible senior debentures, due 2042 61,341 60,320

-Deferred financing costs (12,659) (10,867)
+Deferred financing costs (10,880) (12,659)

-Total debt 436,738 444,055
+Total debt 357,023 436,738

-Cash and cash equivalents 475,507 592,172
+Cash and cash equivalents 471,781 475,507

-Short-term investments 619,040 514,776
+Short-term investments 626,627 619,040

-Net cash and short-term investments (debt) \$ 657,809 \$ 662,893
+Net cash and short-term investments (debt) \$ 741,385 \$ 657,809

-\Represents the carrying amount of the convertible debentures, which is comprised of the principal amount of the debentures, net of the unamortized discount and the associated embedded derivative liability.
+^{}Represents the carrying amount of the convertible debentures, which is comprised of the principal amount of the debentures, net of the unamortized discount and the associated embedded derivative liability.

-Measurements such as "free cash" and "net cash and short-term investments (debt)" do not have uniform definitions and are not recognized in accordance with GAAP.
-Such measures should not be viewed as alternatives to GAAP measures of performance or liquidity.
-However, management believes that "free cash" is a meaningful measure of our ability to fund acquisitions, repay debt, and otherwise enhance stockholder value through stock repurchases or dividends, and that an analysis of "net cash and short-term investments (debt)" assists investors in understanding aspects of our cash and debt management.
-These measures, as calculated by us, may not be comparable to similarly titled measures used by other companies.
+"Net cash and short-term investments (debt)" does not have a uniform definition and is not recognized in accordance with GAAP.
+This measure should not be viewed as an alternative to GAAP measures of performance or liquidity.
+However, management believes that an analysis of "net cash and short-term investments (debt)" assists investors in understanding aspects of our cash and debt management.
+The measure, as calculated by us, may not be comparable to similarly titled measures used by other companies.

-Our financial condition as of December 31, 2015 continued to be strong, with a current ratio (current assets to current liabilities) of 4.1 to 1, as compared to 4.3 to 1 as of December 31, 2014.
-The decrease is primarily due to an increase in income taxes payable.
-Our ratio of total debt to Vishay stockholders' equity was 0.27 to 1 at December 31, 2015 as compared to a ratio of 0.24 to 1 at December 31, 2014.
-The increase in the ratio is primarily due to the net loss attributable to Vishay stockholders incurred in 2015.
+Our financial condition as of December 31, 2016 continued to be strong, with a current ratio (current assets to current liabilities) of 4.1 to 1, unchanged from December 31, 2015.
+The decrease in inventory and increase in trade accounts payable was offset by decreases in accrued expenses.
+Our ratio of total debt to Vishay stockholders' equity was 0.23 to 1 at December 31, 2016 as compared to a ratio of 0.27 to 1 at December 31, 2015.
+The decrease in the ratio is primarily due to the repurchase of exchangeable notes and credit facility repayments.

-Cash flows provided by operating activities were \$245.3 million for the year ended December 31, 2015, as compared to cash flows provided by operations of \$297.0 million for the year ended December 31, 2014.
+Cash flows provided by operating activities were \$296.0 million for the year ended December 31, 2016, as compared to cash flows provided by operations of \$245.3 million for the year ended December 31, 2015.
+The improvement in operating cash flows is primarily due to the increase in net earnings.
+Cash flows provided by operating activities for the year ended December 31, 2016 were negatively impacted by \$17.0 million of cash contributions to our Taiwanese pension plans and restructuring payments of \$33.0 million.

-Cash paid for property and equipment for the year ended December 31, 2015 was \$147.1 million, as compared to \$157.0 million for the year ended December 31, 2014.
-We expect capital spending of approximately \$150 million in 2016.
+Cash paid for property and equipment for the year ended December 31, 2016 was \$134.6 million, as compared to \$147.1 million for the year ended December 31, 2015.
+We expect capital spending of approximately \$150 million in 2017.